-If you go to a conventional vet, you’ll likely leave with a bottle of anti-anxiety medication.
+If you ask your vet about treating dog anxiety, you’ll likely leave with a bottle of anti-anxiety medication for your dog.
 This includes meds like Valium, Xanax, ProZac, Paxil or Lorazepam.
 You’ve may have even heard of these … many are human meds.

 Most dogs have to take these drugs for several weeks before there’s a change.
 But that doesn’t mean the treatment stops after that.
 Some dogs can eventually stop taking them, but others need life-long treatment.